 Atemporal Mercado de Diseño

 But Atemporal is more than just a market for selling goods.
 There is a very large artsy community to discover here that speaks to Oaxaca’s soul.
-It is, how you say… très Oaxaqueño.
+It is, as you say… très Oaxaqueño.

 “Atemporal no solo es un mercado, es una feria que integra la cultura, la música y los foros de expresión.”Atemporal